-19 Incredibly Easy Ways to Save Money
+18 Incredibly Easy Ways to Save Money

-1. Do grocery shopping with a list
+1. Do grocery shopping with a list.

-2. Buy things in bulk
+2. Buy things in bulk.

-Items such as toilet paper, laundry detergent, paper products and light bulbs among others can be bought in bulk.
-This would save on multiple grocery shopping trips, and if bought wholesale, can be much cheaper in the long run.
+Things such as toilet paper, laundry detergent, paper products and light bulbs, among others, can be bought in bulk.
+This would save on multiple shopping trips, and if bought wholesale, can be much cheaper in the long run.

 7. Keep your spare change in a jar